 November's National Novel Writing Month has always intrigued me, from a distance.
 A novel in thirty days.
 Well, 50,000 words.
 How appealing!
-You become an equal to Anthony Burgess before his breakfast; to William T. Vollmann clearing his throat; to Joyce Carol Oates on Mogodon.
+You become an equal of Anthony Burgess before his breakfast, of William T. Vollmann clearing his throat, of Joyce Carol Oates on Mogodon.
 Of course quality is not the issue with NaNoWriMo.
 That's the difference.
 Just get it written.
 That’s all.
 50,000 words.

 But it can never be that simple.
 Quality is always the only game in town.
 One might as well copy & paste from random documents until the magical word count is achieved.
 So how does one judge?
 Isn't it just a waste of time?